zoonk/.github/profile/README.md

 ## 🔧 How We Work

-We build Zoonk based on these values:
+We build Zoonk around these values:

-- **Care**: We care about what we build, who we build it for, and the problems we solve.
-Quality over quantity—it’s not about having the most features, but the best ones.
+- **Care**: Focus on solving real problems with quality, not feature bloat.
-- **Transparency**: No secrets, no hidden agendas.
-We’re open, honest, and direct about everything.
+- **Transparency**: Open and honest in how we work and decide.
-- **Ownership**: We take responsibility.
-If something goes wrong, we own it, learn, and fix it.
-We’re proactive—improving things without waiting for permission.
+- **Ownership**: Take responsibility, fix problems fast, no blame culture.
-- **Sharing**: Everything we build is open-source.
-Collaboration beats competition—everyone contributing is part of the team.
+- **Sharing**: Open-source by default.
+Collaboration over competition.
-- **Growth**: Mistakes fuel learning.
-We take risks, adapt fast, and stay humble, knowing there’s always more to learn.
+- **Growth**: Mistakes are part of learning.
+We adapt quickly and stay humble.
-- **Inclusion**: Great products come from diverse teams.
-Different perspectives lead to better solutions.
-Every voice matters—we make sure everyone is heard, respected, and included.
+- **Inclusion**: Diverse perspectives lead to better solutions.
+Every voice counts.

 [Learn more about how we work](https://github.com/zoonk/.github/blob/main/profile/how-we-work.md).